Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 #### Annotated and labeled expression

 Any expression in Kotlin may be prefixed with any number of [annotations][Annotations] and [labels][Labels].
-These do not change the value of the expression and can be used by external tools and platform-dependent features.
+These do not change the value of the expression and can be used by external tools and for implementing platform-dependent features.

 #### Prefix increment expression

-A *prefix increment* expression is an expression employing the prefix form of operator `++`.
+A *prefix increment* expression is an expression which uses the prefix form of operator `++`.
 It is an [overloadable][Overloadable operators] operator with the following expansion:

-`++A` is exactly the same as evaluating the expression `A.inc()` where `inc` is a suitable `operator` function, assigning the value to `A` and then returning the value of `A` as the result of the expression.
+- `++A` is exactly the same as `A = A.inc(); A` where `inc` is a valid operator function available in the current scope.

+> Note: informally, `++A` assigns the result of `A.inc()` to `A` and then returns `A` as the result.

-The left-hand side of a postfix increment expression must be an [assignable expressions][Assignments].
+For a prefix increment expression `++A` expression `A` must be [assignable expressions][Assignments].
-Otherwise a compiler error must be generated.
+Otherwise, it is a compile-time error.

+A prefix increment expression has the same type as the return type of the corresponding `inc` overload variant.

-The type of prefix increment is always equal to the type of the right-hand side expression.
+> Note: as the result of `inc` is assigned to `A`, the return type of `inc` must be a subtype of `A`.

 #### Prefix decrement expression

-A *prefix decrement* expression is an expression employing the prefix form of operator `--`.
+A *prefix decrement* expression is an expression which uses the prefix form of operator `--`.
 It is an [overloadable][Overloadable operators] operator with the following expansion:

-`--`$A$ is exactly the same as evaluating the expression $A$`.dec()` where `dec` is a suitable `operator` function, assigning the value to $A$ and then returning the value of $A$ as the result of the expression.
+- `--A` is exactly the same as `A = A.dec(); A` where `dec` is a valid operator function available in the current scope.

+> Note: informally, `--A` assigns the result of `A.dec()` to `A` and then returns `A` as the result.

-The left-hand side of a prefix decrement expression must be an [assignable expressions][Assignments].
+For a prefix decrement expression `--A` expression `A` must be [assignable expressions][Assignments].
-Otherwise a compiler error must be generated.
+Otherwise, it is a compile-time error.

+A prefix decrement expression has the same type as the return type of the corresponding `dec` overload variant.

-The type of prefix increment is always equal to the type of the right-hand side expression.
+> Note: as the result of `dec` is assigned to `A`, the return type of `dec` must be a subtype of `A`.

 #### Unary minus expression

-An *unary minus* expression is an expression employing the prefix form of operator `-`.
+An *unary minus* expression is an expression which uses the prefix form of operator `-`.
 It is an [overloadable][Overloadable operators] operator with the following expansion:

-`-`$A$ is exactly the same as $A$`.unaryMinus()` where `unaryMinus` is a suitable `operator` function, including its type.
+- `-A` is exactly the same as `A.unaryMinus()` where `unaryMinus` is a valid operator function available in the current scope.

 No additional restrictions apply.

 #### Unary plus expression

-An *unary plus* expression is an expression employing the prefix form of operator `+`.
+An *unary plus* expression is an expression which uses the prefix form of operator `+`.
 It is an [overloadable][Overloadable operators] operator with the following expansion:

-`+`$A$ is exactly the same as $A$`.unaryPlus()` where `unaryPlus` is a suitable `operator` function, including its type.
+- `+A` is exactly the same as `A.unaryPlus()` where `unaryPlus` is a valid operator function available in the current scope.

 No additional restrictions apply.

 #### Logical not expression

-A *logical not* expression is an expression employing the prefix operator `!`.
+A *logical not* expression is an expression which uses the prefix operator `!`.
 It is an [overloadable][Overloadable operators] operator with the following expansion:

-`!`$A$ is exactly the same as $A$`.not()` where `not` is a suitable `operator` function, including its type.
+- `!A` is exactly the same as `A.not()` where `not` is a valid operator function available in the current scope.

 No additional restrictions apply.

 ### Postfix operator expressions